 Chance the Rapper is an American hip hop artist from Chicago, Illinois.
 He is known for his independent releases and mixtapes, which have received critical acclaim and earned him three Grammy Awards.
 He is also a philanthropist, having donated millions of dollars to the city of Chicago and other charitable causes.
+Following is our collection on famous quotes by Chance the Rapper on life, creative, innovative.

 Sometimes the truth don't rhyme